Past Shows: Seriously Entertaining

 MARCH 2014: ARE YOU FOR SALE?

-“Are You For Sale?” was another Seriously Entertaining production featuring the salesmanship of writer Susan Cheever, author Jeff Kinney, journalist Michael Riedel, Oscar-winning screenwriter Paul Haggis, novelist Kate Mosse and composer Michael Friedman.
+Six speakers brought their rich wisdom to the City Winery stage for Seriously Entertaining’s March show, “Are You For Sale?”
+The night featured writer Susan Cheever, author Jeff Kinney, journalist Michael Riedel, Oscar-winning screenwriter Paul Haggis, novelist Kate Mosse and composer Michael Friedman.

 FEBRUARY 2014: THIS IS NOT A MAN

-“This Is Not A Man” was a Seriously Entertaining production featuring the wit and wonder of author Dana Vachon, comedian Steve Coogan, novelist Susan Minot, Hollywood superstar Uma Thurman, writer Tom Reiss and musician Anton Sword.
+Six marvelous speakers took the stage at City Winery for Seriously Entertaining’s February show “This Is Not A Man.”
+The night featured author Dana Vachon, comedian Steve Coogan, novelist Susan Minot, Hollywood superstar Uma Thurman, writer Tom Reiss and musician Anton Sword.

 JANUARY 2014: PLAYS WITH MATCHES